 What are your criteria for a good movie?
 When I made my picks for the 2008 best films, at the end of the post I outlined my criteria.
 The link takes you to that post, scroll down to second part.

 Should I buy a pass or just buy tickets as I go?

-Tickets are $8 per film.
-All films passes are $90.
-So, if you go to eleven films, the pass is cheaper.
+Tickets are $8 per film ($5 for kids, except at the Bear Tooth).
+All films passes are $100.
+(There's only one type of pass this year.)
+So, if you go to thirteen films, the pass is cheaper.
 But there are other benefits to the pass.
 You do have to get a ticket (free) for each film and only a certain number of seats are held for passholders, but you do get priority seating with your pass.

 And if you have a pass, you'll go see more films because you'll think "I've paid for them.
 I should go and get my money's worth."

-[Update: another option is to volunteer and get a pass to a movie.]
+Another option is to volunteer and get a pass to a movie.

 You can buy tickets at the venues.
 You can also get advanced tickets at the venues.

 Saturday, December 10, 11:30am to 5pm at Loussac Library - in the Marston Auditorium.
 FREE

 Here are the AIFF links for family events.